Binance Market Update (2022-07-18)

 Binance

-The global cryptocurrency market cap now stands at $1.02T, up by 5.99% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.99T, up by 3.35% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include OP, TRB, and MATIC, up by 41%, 33%, and 28%, respectively.
+Market outperformers include QUICK, OP, and MATIC, up by 35%, 26%, and 17%, respectively.

 Top stories of the day: